 Workplace injuries are common.
 Every day people are injured or made ill on the job, often having done nothing more than their daily work duties.
-When this happens, employees are entitled to workers compensation and many will seek the expertise of a local workers compensation lawyer in Atlanta, GA to ensure their rights to it are protected.
+When this happens, employees are entitled to workers compensation and many will seek the expertise of an Atlanta workers compensation lawyer to ensure their rights to it are protected.

 The workers compensation system was designed to protect both employees and employers.
 The program prevents employees from filing lawsuits against their employees for injuries that occur on the job and it provides compensation for medical bills and lost wages for injured employees.
 The system ensures workers are protected, but also protects businesses from being threatened with expensive lawsuits that could put them out of business – something that isn’t good for employers or employees.